Health Care—Leadership of Healthcare Organizations

 The master of advanced studies (MAS) in the Leadership of Healthcare Organizations provides depth and focus on management for healthcare professionals with an emphasis on clinical process improvement.
 The goal of the program is to prepare healthcare professionals to participate more effectively in the business decisions that affect the quality of patient care by teaching participants to deal with error prevention, process quality, and systems of care.
 Students gain the advanced knowledge and skills that are essential to manage escalating challenges in the competitive business environment of health care.
 The MAS program crosses many fields and clinical and administrative professions in the health industry, including medicine, nursing, mental health, dentistry, insurance, pharmacy, and other related areas.
 The program is appropriate for nurses, managers, physicians, allied health professionals, healthcare executives, and medical students as they assume more active roles in healthcare leadership and on management teams.

-The MAS in the Leadership of Healthcare Organizations is a part-time, self-supporting degree program with a flexible course schedule designed for working professionals.
+The MAS in the Leadership of Healthcare Organizations is a part-time or full-time, self-supporting degree program with a flexible course schedule designed for working professionals.
 It is the first graduate degree of its kind within the University of California system.
 The UC San Diego graduate division confers the MAS and the Department of Family Medicine and Public Health in the UC San Diego School of Medicine is responsible for the academic management of the curriculum.
 UC San Diego Extension administers the program and provides student advising and career counseling services.